 Marina Tamayo with Rossy d Palma, Maria Pages, Farruquito, Damian Jalet, Pedro Almodovar, Antonio Banderas, Penelope Cruz, JulioBoca, Pastora Galvan, Carmen Linares, Jesus Carmona y ArcAngel for International Dance Day 2021 produced by Maria Pages, El Centro Coreográfico María Pages de Fuenlabrada.

 Marina Tamayo Flamenco is a Sydney based Flamenco choreographer and dance artist.
-She is on the board of AUSDANCE NSW, a registered and accredited Proficient Teacher with the New South Wales Education Department.
-She is a trained Project Manager, Composer, and qualified Production Engineer, and awarded a Fellowship by the Academy of Music and Performing Arts in Sydney.
+She an active board member of AUSDANCE NSW, a registered and an accredited Proficient Teacher with the New South Wales Education Department.
+She is a trained Project Manager, Composer, and qualified Production Audio Engineer, and recently awarded a Fellowship by the Academy of Music and Performing Arts in Sydney for her contemporary collaboration ‘BOLERO’ with Victor Zarallo, 2023.

-Tamayo studied ballet in RAD and Cecchetti Ballet, Flamenco and Spanish Dance.
+Tamayo studied RAD and Cecchetti Ballet, Flamenco and Spanish Dance.
 During 1974 – 1983, she trained with Kenneth Norman, Garry Carse, Jackie Johnson, Jacky Thompson and Antonio Vargas.
-In 1984, she studied privately with the gypsy masters Paco Torres, Mario Maya, and Manolete, Sacromonte.
-And with Belen Maya, Luis de Luis, Manuel Antonio Reyes and advanced Spanish classical with Graciela Rios Saiz, in Buenos Aires and Merche Esmeralda in Madrid.
+In 1984, she studied privately with the gypsy masters Paco Torres, Mario Maya, and Manolete, Sacromonte, Belen Maya, Luis de Luis, Manuel Antonio Reyes and advanced Spanish classical with Graciela Rios Saiz, in Buenos Aires and Merche Esmeralda in Madrid.

 As a dance teacher, Marina Tamayo has a masters knowledge for Gypsy Flamenco and Spanish classical choreography.
 She offers authenticity consultation services.
-In practice, she draws on various strategies of teaching including scaffolding and differentiation, for inclusive teaching.
+In practice, she draws on various strategies of teaching including scaffolding, differentiation, and inclusive teaching to support students learning outcomes.

-Tamayo holds a Bachelor of Education and a current NESA Proficient teachers accreditation.
-She offers teaching services aligned with AITSL teaching pedagogy standards of excellence, to performing arts schools, academic institutions and communities.
+Tamayo holds a Bachelor of Education and a current NESA Proficient teacher accreditation.
+She offers teaching services aligned with AITSL teaching pedagogy standards of excellence, to professional performing arts schools, academic institutions and communities world wide.

 National College of Dance, Summer School 2023 – Flamenco with Marina Tamayo

-As a choreographer, Marina Tamayo is a Nationally recognised professional.
-Since 1982, Tamayo has produced a plethora of commissioned choreographies for Australian Dance Theatre, cabaret, TV, video and film.
+As a choreographer, Marina Tamayo is a multi awarded and nominated nationally recognised professional.
+Since 1982, Tamayo has produced a plethora of commissioned choreographies for Australian Dance Theatre, cabaret, TV, video and film, specialising in Flamenco.

-The unique blend between Flamenco, ballet, contemporary and Spanish dance has become signatory in all Tamayo’s work.
-This has generated a new Australian discourse.
+The unique blend between Flamenco, ballet, contemporary and Spanish dance has become signatory in all of Tamayo’s work.
+The ground breaking work has generated a new Australian discourse.
 Tamayo further explored this new discourse collaborating with former National Ballet artist Aitor Hernandez Sanzano and dancer from Royal Scottish Ballet and former Sydney Dance Company Victor Zarallo.

 “Tamayo’s solos are wild and expressive; soft arms are a foil for the complexity of her lower body” Lesley Graham, The Mercury, 2017.